Ol' Blue Nose

 "Ol' Blue Nose" is the first episode of the fifth season of The Ren & Stimpy Show.
 It originally aired on Nickelodeon in the United States on March 18, 1995.
-Initially produced for the four season, it is the first episode to be released in an artificial fifth season "commissioned" by Nickelodeon.
+Initially produced for the fourth season, it is the first episode to be released in an artificial fifth season "commissioned" by Nickelodeon.

 Plot

 Ren and Stimpy are at a bus stop.
 Ren tries to sleep while Stimpy watches pay-per-view television.
 When Stimpy's quota runs out, he finds a coin in his nose and uses it to continue watching.
 It is his final coin, angering Ren as Stimpy had used up all their money.
 Suddenly, Stimpy is prompted to sing by his nose; he suddenly acquires the ability to sing in the manner of Frank Sinatra, attracting a crowd who pays him more than enough to recoup their costs.

 Ren helps Stimpy launch his career, giving him the stage name "Snotra". they do not profit from it until they arrive at Las Vegas.
 Stimpy also performs in a prison where he manages to amaze even the most cynical prisoners; one prisoner is stabbed to death as a gift to him.
 Stimpy has become snobbish and ungrateful towards Ren in the same manner Ren had treated him, while Ren takes all the money and feigns care.
 Stimpy is invited by Louie Lungbubble, a celebrity whose television series is idolized by Stimpy, to be on his show.
 The duo are overjoyed.

 At the dressing room, Stimpy is annoyed by Ren not bringing all his unnecessary things, only to discover Ren hoarding money; they get into a heated argument which causes Ren's nose to fall off; it had gained sentience and was the one singing the entire time; he quits due to Ren's persistent abuse.
 Stimpy is forced to get upstage with a pickled cucumber as his nose, being booed by the audience due to his abysmal performance.
 The nose gets the contract, but is nevertheless also booed by the audience, as he could not vocalize properly without Stimpy's mouth.
 He returns to the duo's trailer park, which had fallen into disrepair, and returns to being Stimpy's nose.
 Ren and Stimpy sing in joy, having learnt their lessons and ending the episode.